 The chart will go from looking like this:

 Gravwell installers contain an embedded crash reporting service that we use to ensure that we can identify and correct problems as quickly as possible.
 The crash reporting system looks for faults in Gravwell components and ships stack trace whenever a component goes down in an abnormal way.
 We are VERY cognizant of user privacy and we will NEVER ship user data; this is literally just a trace of where various threads were when the system decided to die.

 Transparency is important to us and a user was surprised when we caught a pretty esoteric bug and fixed it before they were able to report it to us.
 As a result of that interaction we found that we hadn't made it clear enough in our quickstart guide what the crash reporting and metrics system was doing and how to disable it should you choose.
 We have added a new section to our documentation and linked it to the quickstart guide and our dockerhub pages to ensure that anyone using Gravwell has easy access to understand that system.

 We built it so that we can react to bugs and fix them quickly and it is an important piece of our support infrastructure, however if users still don't trust us or don't want to participate we want to make sure it's clear how to disable that system.
 The documentation page on the Crash Reporting and Metrics system, along with examples and instructions on how to disable each, is available on our wiki.

 Closing It Out

 We are very excited to show the world Gravwell 3.4 with many new features that will help streamline deployments and provide significant out-of-the-box functionality without compromising data availability.
 While Gravwell 3.3.9 isn't as exciting, it's important to keep ticking along and making the product better every week, even if the new stuff is just fixes.

-If you would like to try Gravwell and begin searching all of your data in all its forms, checkout the Community Edition by clicking the button below:
+If you would like to try Gravwell and begin searching all of your data in all its forms, sign up for a free Gravwell Trial by clicking the button below: